-In Scotland they have announced a landfill ban on municipal biodegradable waste by 2020 as part of the Zero Waste Regulations.
+Scotland has announced a landfill ban on municipal biodegradable waste from 2021 as part of the Zero Waste Regulations.
 This is the first ban of its kind in the UK and could lead to other countries following suit.
 If this happens will you be ready?

 What is waste prevention?

 Waste prevention focuses on reducing the amount of waste that you generate at source.
 It involves looking at your manufacturing, processing, packaging, storage, recycling and disposal processes to identify opportunities to manage waste, and minimise its impact on the environment.

 - mapping packaging and product wastes to inform and develop good practice

 - developing recommendations and strategies for prevention, recovery and reuse

 What are the benefits of waste prevention?

 - identify costly environmental hotspots